Americium-241: Hazards

 Americium-241 often enters landfills from discarded smoke detectors.
 The rules associated with the disposal of smoke detectors are relaxed in most jurisdictions.
 In the U.S., the "Radioactive Boy Scout" David Hahn was able to concentrate americium-241 from smoke detectors after managing to buy a hundred of them at remainder prices and also stealing a few.
-There have been a few cases of exposure to americium-241, the worst case being that of Harold McCluskey who, at the age of 64, was exposed to 500 times the occupational standard for americium-241 as a result of an explosion in his lab.
-McCluskey died at the age of 75, not as a result of exposure, but of a heart disease which he had before the accident.
+There have been a few cases of exposure to americium-241, the worst being Harold McCluskey who, at age 64, was exposed to 500 times the occupational standard for americium-241 as a result of an explosion in his lab.
+McCluskey died at age 75, not as a result of exposure, but of a heart disease which he had before the accident.
+Americium-241 has also been detected in the oceans as a result of nuclear testing conducted by various nations.